menu

 Post Gamma Knife:

-We have noticed (but not published) that patients with tumors of the 8th nerve who have been treated with Gamma Knife nearly always have HVT.
 An very strong example of HVT induced nystagmus is shown here in this movie.
 The nystagmus beats toward the side of radiation.
+It seems to resolve after 2 years.

 Persons with other disorders.